 A short assured tenancy is a tenancy that is for 6 months or more.
 The duration of the tenancy must be stated on the lease.
 Most short assured tenancies are for 6 months with a clause in the lease that states the tenancy will continue on a month to month basis after the initial 6 months is over.

-A tenancy is only a short assured tenancy if your landlord serves you a Form AT5 before you sign the tenancy agreement and move in to the property.
+A tenancy is only a short assured tenancy if your landlord serves you a Form AT5 before you sign the tenancy agreement and move in to the property and if that tenancy was created before December 2017.
 You must be given a copy of the AT5.
 You should keep this form, and your tenancy agreement, in a safe place as they are important documents.

 It is important to note that you do not have to leave when the initial period runs out.
 Your landlord must still serve you with a notice to quit and be granted a court order before you have to leave.

 If you share a bathroom, kitchen or entrance with your landlord then you probably have a resident landlord.
-This means that you do not have an assured or short assured tenancy.
+This means that you do not have a private residential tenancy or, if created before December 2017, an assured or short assured tenancy.
 You are more likely to have what is called an “occupancy agreement”.
 You may have a written document that states how much rent you pay and has some basic rules for living in the property but often there is no written arrangement.

 Normally the rent is lower for these kind of lets as you are required to share facilities with your landlord.
 This can make them ideal for younger tenants who may not be entitled to full Local Housing Allowance.
 In addition to this, landlords who are renting out a room in their house do not usually require deposits or long term lease agreements so it can often be easier to access this type of accommodation.